-Staff of the Month Q&A: A Conversation With Solomon Makuza
+Staff Spotlight: A Conversation With Solomon Makuza

 Solomon Makuza is the Country Director at GHI.
 He started working with us in March 2014.
 He enjoys working with GHI's diverse programs, all of which share the aim of solving childhood malnutrition in Rwanda.
 Solomon explains more about himself in the interview below!

 I was born in Uganda but raised and grew up in Rwanda for all my life.

 Do you have any hobbies outside of work?

 Sure, I love jogging, I do hang out with friends and family a lot, I also do love playing basketball though it’s moved from being occasionally having limited time.